 Establish reinforcement that encourages awareness, teamwork, and safe practices.
 This includes positive rewards/incentives, supervisor observation, enforcement, and corrective actions.
 When establishing reinforcement, use caution not to discourage open, honest reporting of accidents.
 Some team incentive programs create high pressure for injured employees not to report injuries in order to avoid negative peer reactions when they report an injury and everyone loses the team reward.

 Supervisors – Supervisors are the key implementers of the safety program.
 They play a critical role in identifying risks, communicating expectations, conducting job specific employee training, conducting job safety inspections, enforcing safety requirements, monitoring the work environment, carrying out corrective actions, and overall reinforcement.
 Train leaders in these duties and roles to ensure effective safety program execution.

 Accident Review – Establish post-accident review procedures to evaluate all injuries and accidents.
 It is good practice to have the injured employee provide a written report describing what happened.
 Also have the supervisor or some other assigned individual conduct a detailed investigation providing information about the injury, witnesses, causes, etc. It is a good practice to establish post-accident drug testing, as well.
-Most accidents are generally related to policy violation, lack of training, or a need for re- engineering or change in work methods.
+Most accidents are generally related to policy violations, lack of training, or a need for re-engineering or change in work methods.
 Track patterns and implement changes based on the review.